Read-The-Question/rtq-review/src/pages/md/papers/alderley-edge-school-for-girls--11-plus--maths--2019--sample-paper-1.md

 ABBR: It is really important to use the right units in calculations and convert where required.

+The weight of box is given in kg and weight of crisp bag is given in grams.
+Lets convert weight of box in grams.

 $
 \begin{aligned}
 \text{Total weight of the bags}         &= 1 \ \text{kg} \\\\